onflow/flow-go/flips/component-interface.md

 ### Motivations
 - `Context`s are the standard way of doing go-routine lifecycle management in Go, and adhering to standards helps eliminate confusion and ambiguity for anyone interacting with the `flow-go` codebase.
 This is especially true now that we are beginning to provide API's and interfaces for third parties to interact with the codebase (e.g DPS).
   - Even to someone unfamiliar with our codebase (but familiar with Go idioms), it is clear how a method signature like `Start(context.Context) error` will behave.
 A method signature like `Ready()` is not so clear.
+- This promotes a hierarchical supervision paradigm, where each `Component` is equipped with a fresh signaler to its parent at launch, and is thus supervised by his parent for any irrecoverable errors it may encounter (the call to `WithSignaler` replaces the signaler in a parent context).
+As a consequence, sub-components themselves started by a component have it as a supervisor, which handles their irrecoverable failures, and so on.
   - If context propagation is done properly, there is no need to worry about any cleanup code in the `Done` method.
 Cancelling the context for a component will automatically cancel all subcomponents / child routines in the component tree, and we do not have to explicitly call `Done` on each and every subcomponent to trigger their shutdown.
   - This allows us to separate the capability to check a component's state from the capability to start / stop it.
 We may want to give multiple other components the capability to check its state, without giving them the capability to start or stop it.
 Here is an [example](https://github.com/onflow/flow-go/blob/b50f0ffe054103a82e4aa9e0c9e4610c2cbf2cc9/engine/common/splitter/network/network.go#L112) of where this would be useful.
   - This provides a clearer way of defining ownership of components, and hence may potentially eliminate the need to deal with concurrency-safety altogether.
 Whoever creates a component should be responsible for starting it, and therefore they should be the only one with access to its `Startable` interface.
 If each component only has a single parent that is capable of starting it, then we should never run into concurrency issues.

 ## Implementation (WIP)
 * Lifecycle management logic for components can be further abstracted into a `RunComponent` helper function: